Fight for the Fallen (2020)

-The 2020 Fight for the Fallen was the second annual Fight for the Fallen professional wrestling charity event produced by All Elite Wrestling (AEW).
-The event aired on TNT as a television special episode of AEW's weekly television program, Wednesday Night Dynamite.
-For the event's charitable cause, it helped to raise money for COVID-19 relief.
-The event took place on July 15, 2020, at Daily's Place in Jacksonville, Florida.
+The 2020 Fight for the Fallen was a professional wrestling television special produced by All Elite Wrestling (AEW).
+It was the second annual Fight for the Fallen charity event and took place on July 15, 2020, at Daily's Place in Jacksonville, Florida as a special episode of Wednesday Night Dynamite on TNT in the United States.
+For the event's charitable cause, it helped raise money for COVID-19 relief.
+This event changed the broadcasting format of Fight for the Fallen, as beginning with this event, it became a television special of AEW's weekly programs.

 Production

 Background

-In June 2019, All Elite Wrestling (AEW) held a charity event titled Fight for the Fallen.
+In June 2019, All Elite Wrestling (AEW) held a professional wrestling charity event titled Fight for the Fallen.
 All gate proceeds from the event were donated to victims of gun violence, which was a reference to the event's title.
 AEW and event sponsor Farah & Farah, a personal injury law firm located in Jacksonville, Florida, raised more than US$150,000 and the proceeds from the gate were donated to the Jacksonville Victim Assistance Advisory Council.

 During Night 1 of Fyter Fest on July 1, 2020, it was announced that instead of airing on pay-per-view (PPV), the second Fight for the Fallen charity event would be broadcast as a special episode of AEW's weekly television program, Dynamite, on July 15.
 Due to the COVID-19 pandemic that began affecting the industry in mid-March, the event was held behind closed doors at Daily's Place in Jacksonville.
 Also due to the pandemic, it was announced that this second Fight for the Fallen event would raise money for COVID-19 relief, which would be added to the $1 million already donated by AEW President and Chief Executive Officer Tony Khan and his father Shahid Khan.
 As fans were unable to attend the event, AEW launched an online donation drive and released a limited-edition Fight for the Fallen t-shirt on ShopAEW.com with 100% of the proceeds benefiting Florida's First Coast Relief Fund and Feeding Northeast Florida.